carpino/carpino.github.io/_posts/2024-01-04-TCP-syscalls.markdown

 # TCP

-Transmission Controll Protocol (TCP) is the most used connection oriented network protocol over IP.
+`Transmission Controll Protocol` (TCP) is the most used connection oriented network protocol over IP.
 Other than used directly, TCP is used also to implement other network protocols such as the widely known HTTP.

 TCP implements retransmission of the lost packets, for a number of times that has a default of 15, with the possibility for the client to receive duplicate packets, but these duplicates are managed by the protocol in a way that is transparent to the user.

 Packets are properly sequenced, that means they arrive in the same sequence in which they are sent.

 TCP is implemented at kernel level in the OS and is used by the networking libraries through a serie of system calls, these system calls can be implemented in other languages like C by the OS provider so that the networking libraries of the language of reference has not to implement them themselves at low level.
+These calls are implemented typically in the `libc` libraries.

 The main syscalls for using TCP are: